 If you were a stockholder of record as of the close of business on March 24, 2025 (the record date), you are entitled to vote your shares at the Annual Meeting.
 As of the record date, 146,443,291 shares of our Common Stock were issued and outstanding.
-Each share of our Common Stock is entitled to one vote on each matter properly brought before to the meeting.
+Each share of our Common Stock is entitled to one vote with respect to each matter on which it is entitled to vote and that is properly brought before the Annual Meeting.